kibrovic/convert-ocr-pdf/README.md

 If it happens to throw an error, try commenting the policy map in `/etc/ImageMagick-6/policy.xml`.
 If `tesseract-ocr` is version **4** or higher, use `pdfsandwich` version **0.1.7** or higher

-Number of threads set to 1 due to issues with tesseract getting stuck when leaving default settings.

 # Alternative - gImageReader

 Graphical GTK+ front-end for `tesseract-ocr` for converting images and pdf-s to searchable docs.